 “I think something got him—I don’t know what got him, I don’t think a landowner would have got him…I think an animal got Brandon or, I don’t know; did somebody pick him up, did he hitchhike a ride, did they kill him?
 I don’t know,” said Lofton.
 “I don’t know what to think anymore.
 My head’s thinking of 50 million things, but I think Brandon is in that land somewhere.”

-“There were two or three Texas Rangers, Deputies from Tom Green County, Coke County, San Angelo Fire Department, DPS Highway Patrol, DPS Criminal Investigation, and a Search and Rescue Tracker…there was somewhere between 20 and 25 people [looking for Brandon],” Sherriff McCutchen said.
+“There were two or three Texas Rangers, deputies from Tom Green County, Coke County, San Angelo Fire Department, DPS Highway Patrol, DPS Criminal Investigation, and a Search and Rescue Tracker…there was somewhere between 20 and 25 people [looking for Brandon],” Sheriff McCutchen said.

-Since his disappearance, Sherriff McCutchen has received three or four anonymous calls proclaiming to know the whereabouts of Lawson, and these vary from San Angelo to Fort Worth and in between.
+Since his disappearance, Sheriff McCutchen has received three or four anonymous calls proclaiming to know the whereabouts of Lawson, and these vary from San Angelo to Fort Worth and in between.

-The Sherriff’s Deputies have been keeping a look out when they make routine patrols, however up until now, no further information or evidence has surfaced.
+The Sheriff’s deputies have been keeping a look out when they make routine patrols, however up until now, no further information or evidence has surfaced.

-The Sherriff's Department does not suspect foul play in the case of Brandon Lawson, and he is currently listed as a missing person.
+The Sheriff's Department does not suspect foul play in the case of Brandon Lawson, and he is currently listed as a missing person.

-If you have any information pertaining to the whereabouts of Brandon Lawson or to his disappearance, contact the Coke County Sherriff's Department at 325-453-2717.
+If you have any information pertaining to the whereabouts of Brandon Lawson or to his disappearance, contact the Coke County Sheriff's Department at 325-453-2717.

 If you would like to help search for Brandon Lawson, Ladessa Lofton and Lori Norris will be hosting an informal search on Saturday morning at 6:00 a.m., and are seeking volunteers.
 Volunteers may contact Lofton at 325-277-3063 or via Facebook at https://www.facebook.com/helpfindbrandonlawson